raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 ## IV.
-Data pre-processing
+Data pre-processing & reclassification

 We are using a raster approach in this analysis so we first need to turn all of our layers into raster scores.

 ### 4.1 Brownfields

-The first layer we want to reclassify is the brownfields.
-Basically if the site is not a brownfield we will not consider it as a possible option so we will assign those areas a value of 0.
+The first layer we want to reclassify is the brownfields. **Our criteria here is simple: is a pixel in or out of a brownfield**.
+If the site is not a brownfield we will not consider it as a possible option so we will assign those areas a value of 0.
 Brownfield areas will be assigned a value of 1.
 Because our layer is a vector polygon layer, we first need to rasterize it.
-We will "burn" the value 1 where brownfields are located and the value 0 elsewhere.
+We will "burn" the value 1 on pixels that overlap the brownfields, and the value 0 elsewhere.

 The [help](https://docs.qgis.org/3.16/en/docs/user_manual/processing_algs/gdal/vectorconversion.html#gdalrasterize) page gives you more information about each parameters.